magichome/hab-sc-one/README.md

 **Why not a single-wide or 5th wheel trailer?**

 Either of these could work but they are generally not self container.
 They need water, sewer and electrical hookup.
 The kind of land we're considering is generally off-grid and far from public utilities.
 Electric could be brought in but that drives up the cost.
-Adding a well and septic system also drive up the cost.
+Adding a well and septic system also drives up the cost.
 Minimal cost is one of our design goals.

 Security is also a consideration.
 Since we may only occupy our SCHab a few months out of the year, we want it to be as secure as possible while we're gone.
 While nothing will keep out a determined bugler with the proper tools, a shipping container will be harder to break into than any trailer.
 A shipping container will also stand up to harsh weather better.